ezakhar/help/en/basics/training-plan.md

 * assigned to several athletes simultaneously;
 * presented as a separate product and put up for sale.

-When a coach assigns a training plan to his athletes, all items from the plan appear on their calendars, such as activities, events, and competitions.
+When a coach assigns a training plan to his athletes, all items from the plan \(activities, events, and competitions\) appear on their calendars.

 ![Training plan operating principle](https://content.staminity.com/assets/images/_new/methodology/training-plan-scheme.png)